dominickjay/dominickjay.com/src/365albums/nothing-is-true-enter-shikari.md

 ---
-title: '#10.
-Nothing is True and Everything is Possible - Enter Shikari'
+title: 'Nothing is True and Everything is Possible - Enter Shikari'
 metaDesc: 'Day 9 of my album-a-day mini-project'
 date: 2023-11-19
 albumTitle: Nothing is True and Everything is Possible